 India will soon embark on a massive mission to bring back stranded citizens from Gulf

-Over a week from May 7, Air India will operate 64 repatriation flights for Indians stranded abroad, while the Navy deployed two ships, as India rolled out a massive evacuation plan to bring back thousands of its nationals stranded abroad due to the coronavirus-triggered lockdown.
+Over a week from May 7, Air India will operate 64 repatriation flights for Indians stranded abroad, while the Navy deployed two ships, as India rolled out a massive evacuation plan on Tuesday to bring back thousands of its nationals stranded abroad due to the coronavirus-triggered lockdown.
 From the Gulf countries to Malaysia and the UK to the US, the multi-agency operation christened 'Vande Bharat Mission' will see the state-owned airline operate the non-scheduled commercial flights till May 13 to ferry around 15,000 Indian nationals from 12 countries.

 The immediate focus of the multi-agency operation christened 'Vande Bharat Mission' will be to bring back Indians from the Gulf, countries in the neighbourhood as well as from the US, the UK and Singapore.
 According to estimates, around 1.4 crore Indians are staying in various parts of the world, and 3 lakh from the Gulf countries have opted for return.
 Over 10,000 Indians in the Gulf region are estimated to have contracted coronavirus while 84 of them have died.

 In August 1990, when Iraqi premier Saddam Hussein invaded Kuwait, the world was shocked.
-But none so more than India who had lakhs of expatriates in the Arab nations, who were the most vulnerable to political instabilities in the region.
+But none so more than India who had lakhs of expatriates in the Arab nations, who were the most vulnerable to political instabilities in the Gulf region.

 What were the reasons for the Kuwait war?